-Srinagar tulip garden is likely to open to visitors next month.
+Opening dates of Srinagar tulip garden in 2020 is 01 April 2020 to 31 April 2020.
 Plan it to visit now and get mesmerised by its beauty.
 We will show you why.

 Visiting Srinagar tulip garden was always on our bucket list.
 Somehow, we were not able to plan the trip to coincide with the blooming time.
 Last year, we decided to go.
 A holiday for the office on a Friday helped.
 We took another day off and went to see the lovely garden.

 Our flight from Bangalore touched Srinagar airport around afternoon.
 As the flight took off from Delhi, the excitement mounted.
 The last thirty minutes of flight before landing Srinagar is a pleasure.
 Provided the weather holds good and not cloudy.
 We were lucky this time.
 The weather was clear.
 The mountains became visible half an hour before the scheduled arrival.
 We could see some mighty snow covered peaks.
 Some of them were covered partially in cloud.
 The view of the mountains from the sky was spectacular as we came closer to Srinagar.
 We did post a story on it on this blog Srinagar from the sky